Skip to next element

 The CR2 Lithium Battery

-The CR123A Lithium Battery
+The CR123A Tactical Battery

 Why Chemistry Matters: Lithium vs. Alkaline